FC Telavi: In Erovnuli Liga

 Following this promotion, nine new players, including four foreigners, strengthened the squad for 2020.
 During their very first season the club was widely praised for decent performance.
 Having lost just two games out of 18, FC Telavi finished in the 6th place.

 The next season began poorly.
 After being winless for 17 games Telavi seemed a primary candidate for relegation, which resulted in the exit of manager.
 Starting from mid-June the team experienced some revival, producing an unbeaten run for seven matches, including five wins.
 They secured six more victories in the last quarter of the season, leapfrogged the rivals and accomplished a great escape.
 With this achievement Giorgi Mikadze claimed the Manager of Erovnuli Liga Round 4 (October–December) award and received a nomination for Coach of the Season.

 Despite a promising forecast to the season, things went awry in early 2023.
 By mid-season, with the club sitting bottom of the table, fourteen players had been released in a summer overhaul preceded by departure of two managers.
 Instead, more than a dozen of new players was brought led by Irakli Rukhadze, the top goalscorer for three consecutive seasons a few years earlier. Тhese changes brought an immediate impact.
 After the summer break Telavi won six of their eight games and climbed out of the relegation zone.
 As a result, when the Erovnuli Liga summed up part 3 (rounds 19–28) of the season, Giorgi Mikadze was recognized as best manager with three players - Begić, Guti and Rukhadze - named in the best eleven of the league.

+Starting from 2023, Telavi fought three successive relegation battles against their 2nd division opponents.
+Their third playoff ended in a penalty shootout defeat to Meshakhte which resulted in their first demotion from an upper league.